octobercms/docs/console-commands.md

 If you wish to install the theme in a custom directory, simply provide the second argument.
 The following example will download `AuthorName.ThemeName` and install it in `/themes/my-theme`

     php artisan theme:install AuthorName.ThemeName my-theme

+<a name="theme-check-command"></a>
+### Check Protected

+`theme:check` - performs a system wide check of themes to see if they should be flagged read-only and protected from changes.
+This command will spin over every theme and check if it has been installed with composer, if so, a [theme lock file](../cms/themes#child-themes-lock) is added and a child theme is created.

+    php artisan theme:check

 <a name="theme-list-command"></a>
 ### List Themes